"If

 Lets imagine that the same events happen today.
 Exactly.
 And

-lets imagine that we only know what the Egyptian man-on-the-street knew then.
-No
+lets imagine that we only know what the man-on-the-street knew then.
+No more, no

-One morning, the news tells us that our President has suddenly
+One morning, the news tells us our President has appointed a new

 - The new "acting president" isnt even a citizen.